perymimon/Timer/README.md

 stop the timer, stop to notify about the pastime. remember the progress and continue it after calls `resume()`

+### stop(whenStop = 1, lastTick = true)
+stop the timer.
+On that point it can be choose on which point on the timer progress to stop the timer from 0-1.
+`lastTick` is about to call or not last time the callbacks of all tick callback.

 ### resume()
 resume timer after a pause.
 not ops when call when timer already work.